Tegze/MinimizeServerSidebar/README.md

 # MinimizeServerTab
-⛔️ OBSOLETE
+⛔️ OBSOLETE - Use latest release

-First private release of MinimizeServerTab
+Private release of MinimizeServerTab
 <br> This build was released privately on May 23, 2021
 <br> This version is not compatable with the latest version of discord